What Is Harissa? And How to Use It (+ Easy Recipes)

 Roasting the salmon at a low temperature in a generous bath of extra-virgin olive oil ensures the fish remains tender.
 It is impossible to overcook the salmon.
 And the coating of harissa paste and grated garlic topped with roasted lemon slices, impart a spicy and aromatic flavour.
 Try the hands-off roasted salmon to impress guests at your next dinner party!

-Try this slow-roasted harissa salmon recipe (from Bon appetit).
+Try this slow-roasted harissa salmon recipe (from Bon Appetit).

 Harissa marinated chickpeas